Last Updated: Jan 31, 2018

 - The name(s) of the guest of honor.
 If the groom’s name is included on the invite your guests will know that it is a co-ed shower.

 - The date and time of the event.

-- The location of the event, including an address if possible.
+- The location and address of the event.

 - RSVP information and any other particulars that may be important for guests to know.
 Keep your RSVP contact the same for all of the invitations this way, you will have an accurate count of who will be attending.
 Guests should RSVP with whoever is throwing the bridal shower.

 - The wedding registry.
 Although it was traditionally frowned upon to include the registry on the shower invitations with today’s more casual standards, it is up to you whether to include the information or not.